 The Gatekeeper offered a compromise, stating he would decide which souls went to the Light Realm and which ones went to the Dark Realm.
 Being part Demon and part Angel meant that he alone was best suited to make the logical choice for each Soul.
 However the Gatekeeper expressed doubt that the peace would last since both sides had other grievances that needed to be resolved.

-To broker that peace, the Demons demanded that Angels how they appeared in the Mortal Realm since it denied them their followers.
+To broker that peace, the Demons demanded that Angels should not visit the mortal realm for anything but a short period of time.
+This was because when they visited the mortal realm, Angels created a “light” by their very appearance denied them their followers.
 The Angels claimed that Demons had forced Mortals into following them hence they were restoring balance, to which the Demons argued that they had only resorted to that because Angels had altered the balance of power in the first place.
 The Gatekeeper heard both sides of the argument and realised that in their own ways both were as guilty as each other and concluded the only way to make a fair resolution was by getting both sides to agree to giving mortals free will.
 Finally the Demons and Angels found common ground and they agreed to a truce.

 Despite the Truce on more than one occasion there have been skirmishes but luckily for all the conflict between them has not been ignited.
 In truth, the Demons came to see the wisdom in the Gatekeeper in his hypothesis that is they carried on fighting the mortals would be dead and they would seal their own fate.